 Electric Vehicles

-Pinellas County is currently evaluating the benefits of electric vehicles (EVs) and the charging stations and maintenance needed to support using them for County operations.
-There are currently 14 publicly accessible electric vehicle charging stations at County facilities.
+Pinellas County is currently evaluating the benefits of using electric vehicles (EVs) for County operations and the charging stations and maintenance needed to support them.

 The County experienced significant advantages by replacing gasoline-powered utility carts with electric utility carts.
 Pinellas County now has 80 electric utility carts in operation.
 Notably, the cost of ownership for EV utility carts is considerably lower than that of their gasoline counterparts.